robOcity/robocity.github.com/content/posts/college_town_home_prices_during_recession.md

 ### Best and Worst College Towns Housing Markets

-Silver City, New Mexico the home of New Mexico Tech had a median home price increase of 33% the best in the country.
+Silver City, New Mexico, the home of New Mexico Tech, had a median home price increase of 33% the best in the country.
 The 27% decline in Riverside, California is the worst of any college town analyzed.
-Hopefully they have fully recovered.
+Hopefully, they have fully recovered.

 ```python